 Essentially, I get anxiety attacks when I get locked in.
 It can be a cave with a tiny entrance and big guys blocking the entrance (yes this happened.
 And the big guy is my 1.8m+ tall friend).
 Or sleeping beside my fiance who gave me a tad too little space.
 Or being locked in a house without a key to get out.
 Or just meditating.

 I wrote this post because my anxiety attack got (slightly) triggered listening to the latest ChooseFI podcast about an ex-inmate’s journey to financial freedom.
 I wanted to know the full story so I listened to the entirety of the podcast and was fascinated.
 Both by the podcast and by my body’s reaction to the podcast.
-I think the anxiety was so light this time round that I can control my impulses and not feel like I want to jump out of the bus.
+I think the anxiety was so light this time around that I can control my impulses and not feel like I want to jump out of the bus.
 Or rip my hair off my scalp.
 I think I might be able to control this.
-Time to experiment on myself.
+Time to experiment on me.
 Haha!

-On a side note, fortunately I do well in most public places.
-I have no issues with the elevator, or on public transports.
+On a side note, fortunately, I do well in most public places.
+I have no issues with the elevator or on public transports.
 Yay for me.